Photo: Lacie Hansen

 In other words, leave your 6-inch stilettos at home and opt for something more practical.
 Wedges and block heels are the perfect shoes for an outdoor wedding, as they’ll let you be sturdy on your feet while still looking good.

-What Should Guys Wear to a Barn Wedding?
+What Should Guys Wear?

 Here’s what you need to know: